google/apps_script_tools/README.md

 If there are multiple scopes, each of them must have its own "-s" parameter to the `run` script.

-If the script takes parameters, they can be added after the function name (here "create").
+If the script takes parameters, they can be added after the function name.